Neerajpokala/Synthetic-Data-Generation-/README.md

-link to the project : https://synthetic-data-generator-app.streamlit.app/
+Link to the project : https://synthetic-data-generator-app.streamlit.app/